 - Lower risk of type 2 diabetes and metabolic syndrome

-- Weight loss, particularly when combined with reduced calorie intake
+- Prevention of weight gain and weight loss, particularly when combined with reduced calorie intake

 Other benefits include: